jccedre/RandomColorSelector/README.md

-One Button Color Picker
+Random Color Selector
 ==================

 This is a super simple application that changes the background color to a random one with the click of a button.